 VENTED WALL FURNACES

 1409.1 General.
-Vented wall furnaces shall conform to UL 730 and be installed in accordance with their listing, the manufacturer's installation instructions and the requirements of this code.
+Oil-fired vented wall furnaces shall comply with UL 730 and shall be installed in accordance with their listing, the manufacturer's instructions and the requirements of this code.

 1409.2 Location.
 The location of vented wall furnaces shall conform to the following requirements:

 1. Vented wall furnaces shall be located where they will not cause a fire hazard to walls, floors, combustible furnishings or doors.
 Vented wall furnaces installed between bathrooms and adjoining rooms shall not circulate air from bathrooms to other parts of the building.
 2. Vented wall furnaces shall not be located where a door can swing within 12 inches (305 mm) of the furnace air inlet or outlet measured at right angles to the opening.
 Doorstops or door closers shall not be installed to obtain this clearance.